0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

             // determine the required swap type based on the current price
             // and the price at the start of the block.
             // this implements the core logic of the Greedy Sequencing Rule.
-            // We follow the same type as blockTailSwapType: uint8. uint8 swapTypeExpected = price >= blockPriceStart ?
+            // we follow the same type as blockTailSwapType: uint8. uint8 swapTypeExpected = price >= blockPriceStart ?
 1 : 2;

             if (swapType != swapTypeExpected) {
                 // if the swap type doesn't match the required type, we've
                 // run out of at least one type of order.
-                // this means we're entering the tail of the ordering

-                // the tail swap type is set to the current swap type
+                // the tail swap type is set to the current swap type blockTailSwapType = swapType;
-                // all subsequent swaps must be of this type blockTailSwapType = swapType;
             }
         } else {